dsoellinger/IBCC-Lecture-Notes/6_Time of Flight.md

 ### From depth to Euclidean coordinates

-We now know how to detect and capture and measure the distance to an object.
+We know how to detect and capture and measure the distance to an object.
 However, we haven't discussed how to map the distance measure for a certain pixel value to real-world coordinates.
 Therefore, let's take a look at the pinhole camera model and come up with an equation that allows us to map image coordinates to real-world coordinates.

 First, we need to know that every camera can be described by its intrinsic camera matrix.
 This matrix allows us to map between camera coordinates and pixel coordinates in the image frame.